 8. AUCTION PROCEDURE GENERALLY

 8.2 The auctioneer, albeit on the online bidding platform or at a live auction, conducts the auction as an agent, on behalf of the auction house, and accepts no liability whatsoever.
 In the event of any disputes as to the identity of the highest bidder, Aucor Group (Pty) Ltd or any of its affiliated companies, may re-auction the goods or lots concerned.

-8.2 Where an absolute or auction without reserve is conducted by Aucor Group (Pty) Ltd or any of its affiliated companies, the auction will be conducted in accordance with the provisions of sub-regulation 20 (18) and 20 (19) of the CPA.
+8.3 Where an absolute or auction without reserve is conducted by Aucor Group (Pty) Ltd or any of its affiliated companies, the auction will be conducted in accordance with the provisions of sub-regulation 20 (18) and 20 (19) of the CPA.
 A bidder accepts that all goods sold at auction, albeit on the online bidding platform or at a live acution, is subject to confirmation by the seller, unless clearly stated otherwise by the auctioneer in accordance with clause 8.4.

-8.5 The control of the auction shall be conducted by Aucor Group (Pty) Ltd or any of its affiliated companies, who has the sole right to regulate the bidding process and control the bid increments as well as the right to withdraw any goods and/or lots, as the case may be, scheduled to be auctioned.
+8.6 The control of the auction shall be conducted by Aucor Group (Pty) Ltd or any of its affiliated companies, who has the sole right to regulate the bidding process and control the bid increments as well as the right to withdraw any goods and/or lots, as the case may be, scheduled to be auctioned.
 Should a dispute arise between two or more bidders, the auctioneer reserves the right, to either declare the purchaser or resell the goods.
 The auctioneer's decision in this regard is final.

-8.6 No bids will be taken from unregistered persons without bidder numbers and Aucor Group (Pty) Ltd or any of its affiliated companies, may only sell to registered bidders.
+8.7 No bids will be taken from unregistered persons without bidder numbers and Aucor Group (Pty) Ltd or any of its affiliated companies, may only sell to registered bidders.

-8.8 Every bid constitutes a firm offer to purchase the goods and/or lots on offer for the amount bid.
+8.9 Every bid constitutes a firm offer to purchase the goods and/or lots on offer for the amount bid.
 At the closing time the goods and/or lots are purchased by the highest bidder, in the event that the auction is a no reserve auction, in the event that the sale is subject to confirmation, the highest bidder is obliged to keep his bid open for the duration of the confirmation period.
-A sale for goods and/or lots which will be finally and irrevocably concluded only on acceptance of the highest bid by the seller (if subject to confirmation) and further subject only to such suspensive conditions as may be applicable to any goods and/or lots established by the auction house and/or seller.
+A sale for goods and/or lots which will be finally and irrevocably concluded only on acceptance of the highest bid by the seller (if subject to confirmation) and further subject only to such other suspensive conditions as may be applicable to any goods and/or lots established by the auction house and/or seller.

-8.11 In the event where the reserve price is not met, or the sale is subject to confirmation, and the auction house and/or seller has to accept or decline the highest bid after the completion of the auction.
-The highest bidder/ purchaser is bound by the Rules of Auction and shall not have the opportunity to withdraw its bid until the seller has confirmed the sale or the stipulated acceptance period has expired.
+8.12 In the event where the reserve price is not met, or the sale is subject to confirmation, and the auction house and/or seller has to accept or decline the highest bid after the completion of the auction, the highest bidder/ purchaser is bound by the Rules of Auction and shall not have the opportunity to withdraw its bid until the seller has confirmed or declined the sale or the stipulated acceptance period has expired.

-8.14 No bid may be withdrawn after the fall of the hammer if the auction is subject to a reserve price until the expiry of the confirmation period that is provided for in the Rules of Auction or other conditions of sale, during which time the offer shall be open for acceptance by the auction house and/or seller or his agent and if the offer is accepted, the sale shall be deemed to be a sale by auction for purposes of the Act.
+8.15 No bid may be withdrawn after the fall of the hammer if the auction is subject to a reserve price or subject to confirmation, until the expiry of the confirmation period that is provided for in the Rules of Auction or other conditions of sale, during which time the offer shall be open for acceptance by the auction house and/or seller or his agent and if the offer is accepted, the sale shall be deemed to be a sale by auction for purposes of the Act.

 9. GOODS AND/OR LOTS (INCLUDING VEHICLES)